 Average Daily Temperatures in the Denver/Boulder area in October in Colorado: 66 degrees

 In recent years, November has proven to be a more popular month to elope in Colorado than in years past.
 You start to see snow sticking around at higher elevations but still have slightly warmer days than the winter months.
 Be ready for snow starting in November.
-It’s not always a guarantee, but this past November, all but one of my elopements saw abundant amounts of snow.
 Trails and the mountains are less crowded, but avoid the week of Thanksgiving as the mountains tend to be busy with tourists.
-Although sunrise is always a great option to avoid those crowds.
+Sunrise is always a great option to avoid those crowds!

 You should elope in November in Colorado if: You like a chance of warmer temperatures but snow at higher elevations and more privacy on your elopement day